BrandonDyer64/Viav/README.md

 ## About

 Viav is a minimalist, opinionated, voice channel management bot.
-Add it to your server and join a voice channel.
+To see what it's all about just add it to your server and join a voice channel.

+## Features

+### Automatic Voice Channels

+Always makes sure you have one available voice channel.

+### A Text Channel for Every Voice Channel

+Creates a text channel for every voice channel.

+### Screen Sharing

+Adds a link to the voice channel screen share in the text channel's topic.

 ## Running